 How to Set Collation For The Cluster

-There is only one way for setting the cluster collation – during initdb.
-Initdb is a program for creating initial files and directory structure for the database cluster.
-Once the collation is set, you can’t change it.
-For setting the collation, you can initialize the cluster with the command:
+There is only one way for setting the cluster collation - during the initdb.
+Initdb is a program for creating the initial files, and the directory structure for the database cluster.

 initdb --locale=fr_CA

-Of course you can use the initdb without any option, then the language settings will be taken from the environment variables.
+Of course you can use the initdb without any option, then the language settings will be taken from the current environment variables.

 How to Set Language Settings for Client